 Later, reading my completed book, I’m so damn happy she was mean to me.

 Bottom line?
 Editors are critical to getting a book from rough draft to polished perfection.
-It is the editor that truly sees the diamond in the rough, and works tirelessly to polish until the layers of the story is revealed and told in the best way possible.
+It is the editor that truly sees the diamond in the rough, and works tirelessly to polish it until the layers of the story are revealed and told in the best way possible.

 She is a writer’s best friend.

 Some books are gifts.
 Some are hell on earth.
-I’ve gotten both and learn to appreciate it all—even the books in between.
+I’ve gotten both and learned to appreciate it all—even the books in between.

 I think one of the things I remember most about my editor is during the time when my father died.
 I’d given myself a period off from writing, but I had to get back to it at some point.
 I remember every day facing that page and needing 2K.
 It was torturous and painful.
 Sometimes I’d be in my office till ten pm at night getting those words.

 And there were many revisions.
-My editor hand held me through each re-write, pushing me closer to the finish line, and though my emotions were so raw I had trouble truly seeing the whole of the book, she did.
+My editor held my hand through each re-write, pushing me closer to the finish line, and though my emotions were so raw I had trouble truly seeing the whole of the book, she did.
 It took 4-5 rewrites to get the story the way I’d originally imagined it.
 I’m so grateful for her help and vision.

 A bad editor can make the process an ordeal and have you question your talent and your voice.